Logo

 How Much Money Should You Begin With?

 Short version: there is no universal dollar amount.
 The capital you start with depends on your objectives, platform costs, how much loss you can tolerate, and whether you invest passively or trade actively.
-Key factors that shape a sensible starting amount include your trading style (how often you’ll trade and how tight your stops can be), risk tolerance (how much you’ll risk per position), platform minimums (which can vary by funding method), fee structure (small accounts feel costs more), asset volatility (wider swings usually require wider stops), and your personal financial situation (cash flow, emergency fund, and how much “tuition” you can afford).
+Key factors that shape a sensible starting amount include your trading style (how often you’ll trade and how tight your stops can be), risk tolerance (how much you’ll risk per position), platform minimums (which can vary by funding method), fee structure (small accounts often feel costs more), asset volatility (wider swings usually require wider stops), and your personal financial situation (cash flow, emergency fund, and how much “tuition” you can afford).
 Use the framework below to select a sensible opening stake and sidestep common pitfalls.

 Why Your Starting Bankroll Matters